Xiphe/markdown-to-test/README.md

   (default: cwd)

 Options:
   --transform         -t  comma separated list of transformers
-                                can be either name of build in, path or module name (default: jest) --watch             -w        watch for changes
+                          can be either name of build in, path or module name (default: jest)
+  --watch             -w  watch for changes
                           (default: false)
-  --recursive         -r        look for markdown files in sub-directories
-                                (default: true)
   --out-dir           -o  directory where test files should be placed
                           (default: cwd)
   --ignore-file       -i  gitignore style file containing paths to ignore
                           (default: .gitignore)
+  --no-recursive          do not search sub-directories for markdown files --no-ignore-unknown     throw on code blocks that do not have a
+                          transformer
   --help              -h  display this message --version           -v  display version
 ```

 ## Lib